Trump vs. DeSantis: A simmering rivalry bursts into view

 That leaves Trump in perhaps his most vulnerable position since he sparked the violent insurrection at the U.S. Capitol on Jan.
 6, 2021.
 As he moves forward with plans to announce a third presidential bid on Tuesday, Trump is turning to a playbook that has served him through decades of personal, financial and political turmoil: zeroing in on his enemies’ perceived weaknesses and hitting them with repeated attacks.

-“This is how Preside Trump fights,” said Michael Caputo, a longtime adviser who worked on Trump’s first campaign.
+“This is how President Trump fights,” said Michael Caputo, a longtime adviser who worked on Trump’s first campaign.

 In the days since Tuesday’s election, Trump has made racist remarks about Virginia Gov. Glenn Youngkin, another potential Republican presidential candidate, saying his name sounds Chinese.
 He’s blasted coverage from Fox News, which, like much of Rupert Murdoch’s media empire, has shifted its tone on Trump in recent days.
 But much of his vitriol is directed at DeSantis, a sign of the threat Trump perceives from the Florida governor.